Recommended children's booklists sorted by age or topic

 The book is so sensitively written.
 The characters draw you in and allow you to consider Lenny’s situation and how he decides to overcome his own challenges.
 It celebrates friendship and tolerance…and football.

-It is a wonderful novel and would be perfect for a lower KS2 class reader.
+It is a wonderful novel and would be perfect for a KS2 class reader.
 Many children will share a class with a child like Lenny or have to face their time at primary school with selective mutism.
 I am Lenny Brown recognises this group of children and opens the conversation about this condition.

 Non-fiction